charlie-jay2/flexastatus/content/issues/2024-01-14-slowed-response-time.md

 severity: disrupted
 ---
 *Investigating* - We are investigating a potential issue that might affect the response time of our bot to client.

+*Investigating* - We have found the root cause to the issue and the development team are working towards bringing Flexa back to it's normal state.